jfarid27/jfarid27.github.io/_posts/2015-10-06-javascript-mcmc.md

 \* There are actually mathematical details into the definition of a random variable.
 IANAM (I am not a mathematician), but there are topological issues with the domain of probability functions, along with satisfying conditions known as Komolgorov axioms.
-There's actually a nice definition in the first few chapters of C&B[2] but even then, the formal definition has some quirks that only mathematicians need to deal with in proving theorems.
+There's actually a nice definition in the first few chapters of Casella and Berger [2] but even then, the formal definition has some quirks that only mathematicians need to deal with in proving theorems.

 ** This isn't entirely true.
-You actually need a condition that, when going from state A to B, the probability of going from A to B is the same as going from B to A. There is a correction factor mentioned in C&G[3] that is multiplied by the transition odds, but for our case, since this condition is met, the factor is just 1.
+You actually need a condition that, when going from state A to B, the probability of going from A to B is the same as going from B to A. There is a correction factor mentioned in Chib and Greenburg [3] that is multiplied by the transition odds, but for our case, since this condition is met, the factor is just 1.